hydraulic-software/conveyor/guidebook/docs/index.md

         * Updates use delta downloads and data is shared between apps, even from different vendors.
         * Has everything IT departments need to easily deploy to managed networks.
     * Build Mac applications that use the popular [Sparkle 2 update framework](https://sparkle-project.org/).
-        * Sign and notarize them without needing macOS.
-    * Build apt repositories for Debian/Ubuntu.
-        * Integrates with systemd for servers and cron jobs.
+    * Build apt repositories for Debian/Ubuntu, tarballs for other distros.
+Integrates with systemd for servers and cron jobs.
-        * Servers automatically (re)started on upgrade/reboot.
 * Generate a static download site with convenient HTML.
     * Detects the user's operating system and CPU architecture.
     * [Release via GitHub releases](configs/download-pages#publishing-through-github).
+* Full support for code signing:
+    * All signing is implemented in cross-platform code, so you can sign for every OS on any OS.
+    * The Apple notarization protocol is also fully implemented and runs on every OS.
+    * Make self-signed packages with `curl|bash` style installation for both macOS and Windows.
+    * All signing keys derived from one small piece of root entropy encoded as words.
+Write them down on paper for backup.
 * [Deep support for JVM applications](configs/jvm.md).
+    * Pre-canned template apps.
+Publish your first app in five minutes.
+    * Integration with Maven and Gradle.
+    * Uses JLink and jdeps to minimize the JDK size.
 * Pierce the abstraction!
 Cross platform tooling doesn't mean giving up platform-specific features.
 Over 120 different settings let you precisely configure your packages, including your:
     * Mac `Info.plist` files.
     * Windows XML app manifests.